hojat72elect/hojat72elect/README.md

 - 🤖 At the time of writing, my favorite programming languages are *JavaScript*, *TypeScript*, and *Rust*.
 - ⚡ Fun fact: I twice came across black bears in nature 🐻, have lived in 2 different countries and speak both Persian and English.
 - 🪧 I'm agnostic and also mostly apolitical; but The social causes I care about are [freedom for Iran](https://en.wikipedia.org/wiki/2025%E2%80%932026_Iranian_protests) and [Woman Life Freedom](https://en.wikipedia.org/wiki/Woman,_Life,_Freedom_movement).
-- ☕ If you have enjoyed using the software tools I'm creating, I'd be thankful if you <a href="https://www.buymeacoffee.com/hojat">buy me a cup of tea</a>.
-I don't like coffee that much 😁😝😎☕.
+- ☕ If you have enjoyed using the software tools I'm creating, I'd be thankful if you <a href="https://www.buymeacoffee.com/hojat">buy me a cup of ice cappuccino</a> in this hot summer 🌞😁.